Kidney Disease & Renal Transplant

 New and exciting treatments are being developed including xenotransplantation of kidneys from one species to another, 3-D printing of kidneys with stem cells, and others.

 Renal Analytical Platform for Transplant Outcomes Research (RAPTOR): In continued collaboration with leading researchers, SixTen is donating time and expertise to support the charitable non-profit.
 RAPTOR is currently designing and building the largest and most comprehensive, US nationwide, integrated data platform for people with severe kidney disease and transplantation.
 This platform is exceptionally broad with integrated claims for over 30m patients.
-RAPTOR is also in the process of incorporating laboratory and genetic test results for a subset of patients.
-Social determinants of health data were recently integrated into the platform.
+RAPTOR recently incorporated laboratory and genetic test results for a subset of patients.
+Social determinants of health data and mortality data were integrated into the platform in early 2025.
 We are passionate about the new platform to help advance the diagnosis and treatment of kidney disease, including transplantation.